maxtoroq/maxtoroq.github.io/DbExtensions/docs/migrating/to-v6.md

 ### Removed extension methods

-Most of the extension methods are gone, except those for **IDataRecord**. v5 had a lot of duplicated APIs, e.g. `Map(this DbCommand command, ...)` and `Database.Map(...)`.
+Most of the extension methods are gone, except those for IDataRecord. v5 had a lot of duplicated APIs, e.g. `Map(this DbCommand command, ...)` and `Database.Map(...)`.
 Having two ways of doing the same thing is not only confusing, but also costly in terms of maintenance.
 Whether developing using extension methods is a good idea is also debatable.
-Having a centralized place where you can tweak things, e.g. configure profiling, is much better, and that is what **Database** provides.
+Having a centralized place where you can tweak things, e.g. configure profiling, is much better, and that is what Database provides.

 So, if you can't find the extension method, look in Database.

 ### Depending on System.Data interfaces instead of System.Data.Common classes

-Every reference to **DbConnection**, **DbCommand**, etc. has been replaced with **IDbConnection**, **IDbCommand**, etc.
+Every reference to DbConnection, DbCommand, etc. has been replaced with IDbConnection, IDbCommand, etc.

 Database
 --------

 ### Removed named connection string support

-**ConfigurationManager** is not available on .NET Core, so all dependencies on **System.Configuration** were removed.
+ConfigurationManager is not available on .NET Core, so all dependencies on System.Configuration were removed.
 That means you can no longer use a named connection string, e.g.:

 ```csharp
 // this doesn't work anymore